bijayabha/Java-RestfulWithH2Database/README.md

 Now, comes the web service part,

-Any API client can be used to test this. for example: POSTMAN plugin from chrome.
-Open the POSTMAN and test the following requests for CRUD operation to employee table.
+Any API client can be used to test this. for example: POSTMAN REST client is quite good for this.
+So, download it, Open it and test the following requests for CRUD operation to employee table.

 1. POST: insert employee information http://localhost:8080/RESTExampleJava/rest/employees/add